 The optimization of the Northeast Plume IRA is intended to increase TCE and 1,1-DCE mass removal and enhance control of the Northeast Plume migration at the eastern edge of the PGDP facility.
-The key components of the optimization are discontinuing the use of the two existing EWs (EW331 and EW332) and replacing those wells with two new EWs (EW234 and EW235) currently located, as shown in Figure 5, near the eastern edge of the PGDP facility.
-Groundwater modeling was performed to guide the placement of EWs (EW234 and EW235) and will continue to be utilized to determine the need for further optimization.
+The key components of the optimization are discontinuing the use of the two existing EWs (EW331 and EW332) and replacing those wells with two new EWs (EW234 and EW235) located, as shown in Figure 5, near the eastern edge of the PGDP facility.
+Groundwater modeling was performed to guide the placement of EWs (EW234 and EW235).
 The FFA parties will continue to work together to establish completion criteria for operation of the EWs in a manner consistent with requirements set forth in the MOA for Resolution.
-Additional key components of the optimization include increasing the treatment capacity through installation of two new engineered water treatment units and discharging the treated groundwater through up to two CERCLA outfall(s) or a KPDES outfall.
+Additional key components of the optimization include increasing the treatment capacity through installation of two new engineered water treatment units and discharging the treated groundwater through up to two CERCLA outfall(s).
 The changes being made to the remedial action do not alter the type of treatment technology being deployed (i.e., air stripping), or the reliability or protectiveness of the overall remedy.